 Campus Test: For students who live close to Cal U: Take the tests on the main campus in the Placement Testing Center, Noss Hall Room 215 by contacting Claire Pizer at firstname.lastname@example.org or (724) 938-5779.
 Appointments are available Mondays through Fridays between 8:00 a.m. and 4:00 p.m.

 Proctored Test: For students unable to test on campus: Take tests online with assistance from a local proctor.
 Students are eligible to take the tests online but must find someone locally to oversee them.
 A proctor can be a guidance counselor, teacher or staff member of a local high school or college.
-Once you find a proctor please have them contact Claire Pizer in the Placement Testing Center at firstname.lastname@example.org or (724) 938-5779 for instructions prior to testing.
+Once you find a proctor please have them contact Claire Pizer in the Placement Testing Center at email@example.com or (724) 938-5779 for instructions prior to your test date.

 Other Option for New Students in the Fall Only:

-- Testing will be offered during New Student Registration in the summer.
+- Testing will be offered during all of the New Student Registration Days in the summer.
 The English test will be offered at 8:30 a.m. or after the Math test that begins at 2:00 p.m. in Noss Hall Room 215.
 To register for testing please use the online placement testing registration form.

 Accommodations for Students with Disabilities